Amazon Review Scraping: Using Code and No Code Approaches

 One of the key advantages of this approach is its ability to bypass common blocks often put in place to prevent scraping.
 However, familiarity with the Playwright API is necessary to use it effectively.

-Here are the steps to scrape Amazon reviews data using Playwright:
+Here are the steps to scrape Amazon reviews using Playwright:

 Step 1: Choose either Python or JavaScript as your programming language.